ikeman32/aliashub/README.md

 ## Configuration

-AliasHub's configuration files are located in the `~/.aliashub` directory.
+AliasHub's configuration files are located in the `~/.alias` directory.
 Key files include:

 - `.bash_aliases`: Main alias definitions
 - `.bash_functions`: Custom Bash functions
+- `.confedit`: Defines the editor used by `edalias`.
 - `.cl`: Command-line shortcuts
+- `.gitcmd`: Aliases for common Git commands.
 - `.package`: Package management aliases
+- `.python`: Aliases and functions for Python development.
 - `.prompts`: Prompt configurations
+- `.starship_config`: Configuration for the Starship prompt.

 ## Customization

 To add your own aliases or modify existing ones:

-1. Edit the appropriate configuration file (e.g., `~/.aliashub/.bash_aliases`)
+1. Edit the appropriate configuration file (e.g., `~/.alias/.bash_aliases`)
 2. Add your new alias or modify an existing one
 3. Save the file and run `refresh` to reload your Bash configuration